Ezekiel0108/linuxconfigs/README.md

 > [!WARNING]
 > This is very much a work in progress.
+>
 > If you have any feedback please do let me know.

-#### These are some config files for a pink/purple aestetic on Hyprland.
-Be sure to check out the important programs section for the programs I use
+These are some config files for a *pink/purple* aestetic on Hyprland.
+Be sure to check out the "*Important programs*" section for some of the programs I use.

 ## Screenshots